Symmetry of the refined $q,t$-Catalan polynomials for $\vec{k}$-Dyck paths: Refined -Catalan polynomials of -Dyck paths

 Note that there are exactly $k_1 + k_2 + \cdots + k_j + j$ cells in the first $j$ columns of $F$.
 Given this, if for some $j$ we had $t_{j+1} > k_1 + k_2 + \cdots + k_j + j + 1$, then the increasing conditions on both the first row and all columns would not leave enough space for any entries $a < t_{j+1}$, leading to a contradiction.

 It remains to show that the entries in $F$ are placed as they would be by our filling algorithm $\eta_*$.
 Suppose that the entries of $F$ are placed one by one, in increasing order, as we find them.
 The increasing conditions on both the first row and all columns force each entry to be placed directly under some active entry.
 We need to show that this active entry is the larger one.
 Suppose, for the sake of contradiction, that the entry $d$ is placed under an active entry $a$ that is smaller than the larger active entry $d-1$ at that moment.
-This would result in $a<d-1$, and the labels $a+1,a+2,\dots, d-1$ would not be covered by some of entire column of $F$, leading to a contradiction.
+This would result in $a<d-1$, and there exist unlabeled cells in the columns of $F$ that contain the labels $a+1,a+2,\dots, d-1$, leading to a contradiction.

 This completes the proof. \end{proof}

 As shown in the above example, the resulting filling tableau $\eta_{*}(\pi)\in \mathcal{NF}_{\vec{k}}$ does not belong to $\mathcal{F}_{\vec{k}}$.
 However, the transition from the smallest active to the largest active is clearly well defined.
 Note that for a given $\vec{k}$-Dyck path $\pi$, both the filling algorithms $\eta$ and $\eta_{*}$ applied to $\pi$ yield the same first row, corresponding to the indices of $S^{k_j}$ in $\eta(\pi)$ and $\eta_*(\pi)$.
 Since the entries in the first row uniquely determine the entire filling tableau, the same statements in \cite[Lemma 2.5 and Theorem 2.6]{xin2019sweep} yields